 Railways and Art: Wheels within wheels now!

-I sat bewitched and bewildered.
-What am I doing, drinking all this in and doing nothing about it?
+I sat there bewitched, bewildered, almost chastened.
+What was I doing, gulping down this living poetry with my eyes… and doing nothing about it?

 Comments